 HDPE is a plastic with a good strength-to-density ratio used for various purposes.
 Learn how to CNC machine HDPE, how to set up your ZMorph VX and Voxelizer, and what are the most common applications.

 HDPE stands for high-density polyethylene.
 It is a thermoplastic with excellent moisture and chemical resistance, good impact strength, and a large strength-to-density ratio.
 This material is resistant to weather factors and is therefore often used for outdoor applications.

 ZMorph VX also supports LDPE (low-density polyethylene).
-This material will be covered in another article.

 How to CNC Machine HDPE?

 HDPE is not that easy to machine and therefore we recommend milling in this material only for more advanced ZMorph users.
 Below you’ll find some useful information on CNC machining HDPE.

 Because HDPE requires higher milling speeds we recommend setting Voxelizer to 7-12 mm/s.
 Slower speeds might clog your cutter.
 If you have problems with broken milling bits, check out our tips on how to avoid breaking cutters.

 The safest way to mount HDPE sheets on the VX CNC worktable is to use plastic clamps added to every VX Full Set.
 Alternatively, the clamps can be 3D printed (the STL file should be on the SD card that came with your ZMorph VX).
 Remember that proper material mounting is one of the key factors for a successful project.